7 Takeaways from the Contentious Illinois Primary Races

 5) Demeaned voters disengage.

-6) But let’s be clear: Illinois Muslims are mobilizing with growing momentum
+6) Let’s be clear: Illinois Muslims are mobilizing with growing momentum

 7) We build the future we want – neighbor to neighbor.

 As a grassroots community organization mobilizing voters and supporting candidates, we’re committed to applying lessons learned and clearly communicating our work, the process behind it, and the values that drive us.
-You can view an FAQ on our endorsement process (or the IL-9 specific FAQ) here for more details.
+You can view Frequently Asked Questions here for more details.

 We’re energized by our wins, guided by these takeaways and ready for the work ahead in the General Election.